ZanzDube/Forage/README.md

-# Forage
+# Tutor Profile Window
-A system to pair students with tutors and locate vacant machines in computer labs
+A student must have the ability to view the profile of a tutor.